survey2gis/survey-tools-website/index.markdown

 layout: home
 ---

+# News

+Survey2GIS is currently being further developed as part of <a href="https://www.nfdi4objects.net/">NFDI4Objects</a>, with a particular focus on usability and integration into GIS-centered workflows.
+For this purpose, a QGIS plugin is being developed, and a first proto-type as well as a proof of concept (PoC) will be available here soon.

 # About

 The open source software survey2gis is a flexible tool for the conversion of survey data into GIS geometries and attributes.
 Version 1.1 of survey2gis was exclusively financed by the Cultural Heritage Authority of the Federal State of Baden-Württemberg, Germany.